-The Navy's Southern California (SOCAL) Range Complex is located in the Southern California Bight and adjacent deep waters to the west.
-This region has a highly productive marine ecosystem owing to the southward flowing California Current, and associated coastal current system.
+The Navy's Southern California (SOCAL) Range Complex is located in the Southern California Bight and the adjacent deep waters to the west.
+This region has a highly productive marine ecosystem due to the southward flowing California Current, and associated coastal current system.
 A diverse array of marine mammals is found here, including baleen whales, beaked whales and other toothed whales and pinnipeds.

 In January 2009, an acoustic monitoring effort was initiated within the SOCAL Range Complex with support from the U.S. Pacific Fleet.
-The goal of this effort was to characterize the vocalizations of marine mammal species present in the area, to determine their seasonal presence patterns, and to evaluate the potential for impact from naval training.
+The goal of this effort was to characterize the vocalizations of marine mammal species present in the area, determine their seasonal presence, and evaluate the potential for impact from naval training.
 In this current effort, the goal was to explore the seasonal presence of a subset of species of particular interest, including blue and fin whales, as well as beaked whales.
+In addition, the low-frequency ambient soundscape, as well as the presence of Mid-Frequency Active (MFA) sonar and explosions were analyzed.

-This report documents the analysis of data recorded by three High-frequency Acoustic Recording Packages (HARPs) that were deployed within the SOCAL Range Complex in June 2015 and collected data through April 2016.
-The three recording sites include one to the west (site H) and one to the southwest (site N) of San Clemente Island, as well as one west of La Jolla, California (site P; Figure 1).
-Data from site H and N were analyzed for June 2015 through April 2016 (Table 1) and site P data were analyzed for June 2015 through March 2016 (Table 2).
+This report documents the analysis of data recorded by High-frequency Acoustic Recording Packages (HARPs) that were deployed at three sites within the SOCAL Range Complex and collected data between April 2016 and June 2017.
+The three recording sites include one to the west (site H) and one to the southwest (site N) of San Clemente Island, as well as one west of La Jolla, California (site P; Figure 1; Figure 2).
+Data from site H and N were analyzed for July 2016 through June 2017 (Table 1) and site P data were analyzed for April to October 2016 and again February through May 2017 (Table 2).
+In addition, an array of HARPs, sampling at 20 kHz (Table 3), were deployed in the San Diego Trough (Figure 3) during summer and fall 2017, to provide localization capability for baleen whale calls.

 Figure 1.
-Locations of High-frequency Acoustic Recording Packages (HARPs) at sites H, N, and P deployed in the SOCAL study area from June 2015 through April 2016.
+Locations of High-frequency Acoustic Recording Package (HARP) deployment sites H, N, and P (stars) in the SOCAL study area from April 2016 through June 2017.
 Color indicates bathymetric depth.